Revision 18-0; Effective September 4, 2018

 - care in a Medicaid-certified long-term care facility;

 - the Program of All-Inclusive Care for the Elderly (PACE);

 - Medicare Savings Programs.

-Medically Dependent Children Program (MDCP) — A §1915(c) Medicaid waiver program that provides LTSS home and community-based services to help the primary caregiver care for an individuals with a nursing facility level of need and their families in the community.
+Medically Dependent Children Program (MDCP) — A §1915(c) Medicaid waiver program that provides LTSS HCS to help the primary caregiver care for individuals with a nursing facility level of need and their families in the community.

 Mutually Exclusive Services — Two or more services that may not be authorized for the same individual during the same time period.